3 Reasons to Check Your Rolling Paper Ingredients Now

 According to the International Agency for Research on Cancer, Chlorine dioxide is a Group 2B carcinogen, which means it is "possibly carcinogenic to humans."
 Other bleaching agents include Chlorine (Cl2), Bromine (Br2), and Oxygen Dioxide (O2).

 Rolling papers can be a fire hazard in your home if you fail to keep an eye on them.
 Rolling paper is just as dangerous as cigarettes.
 When these rolling papers burn, they release fibers and chemicals into your house.
 Cellulose from these papers is highly flammable and can easily cause house fires.

-In addition, the common cellulose used for rolling papers is cotton.
+In addition, the standard cellulose used for rolling papers is cotton.
 Cotton is highly flammable and burns with a white, hot flame.
 So if you do have rolling papers in your home, make sure to keep enough distance between them and any heat source.
 You could also put a large ceramic plate on top of your rolling papers to ensure that they won't catch fire easily.
-Remember, once rolling papers catch fire, they will burn until all the cellulose is used up.
+Remember, once rolling papers see fire, they burn until all the cellulose is used up.